International Depositary Authority of Canada (IDAC)

 Kinds of Microorganisms that May Be Deposited

-We will accept for deposit: animal viruses of Risk Group Levels 1, 2 and 3 which can be propagated in cell culture, Risk Group Levels 1, 2 and 3 bacteria, all bacteriophages, all mammalian cell lines, and all cloned genes.
-Fungi, hybridomas, yeasts, plasmid and phage vectors, libraries and other DNA material will also be accepted.
+We will accept for deposit: animal viruses of Risk Group Levels 1 and 2 that can be propagated in cell culture, Risk Group Levels 1 and 2 bacteria, all bacteriophages, all mammalian cell lines, and all cloned genes.
+Fungi, hybridomas, yeasts, plasmids and vectors, libraries and other DNA material also will be accepted.

 Technical Requirements and Procedures